ubergeek42/weechat-android/Readme.md

 The app does run in the background, however if you would like to exit it, from the buffers list menu->quit.
 I've run it in the background all day with no real noticable drain on my battery.

 ### Requirements + Setup
-* Android 2.1+
+* Weechat v0.3.7+
-* Weechat v0.3.7
+* Android 2.1+ - The only permissions needed are internet access.
-* If you want support for highlights(private message notifications will work otherwise), you must be using Weechat v0.3.8-dev after March 6th.
+* Note: If you want support for highlights(private message notifications will work otherwise), you must be using Weechat v0.3.8-dev after March 6th.

 In weechat, you will need to configure the relay server.  /help relay will get you most of the way there.
+Basically you will need to run:

     /relay add weechat 8001

 This will setup weechat to listen on port 8001 for connections.
+Make sure your firewall is setup to allow access to this port.
 You will probably want to set relay.network.password as well.
+Communications with weechat are *not* encrypted at this point in time.

 ###Source Code
 There are 3 basic parts to this, the android application, the java library which provides most of the functionality of connecting to the weechat relay server, and an example client showing the basic features of that library.

-* weechat - An eclipse project to build the Android sample application(May require modifying the library path to include weechat-relay.jar from weechat-relay, you may also need slf4j/slf4j-android)
+* weechat-android - The android application.
 * weechat-relay - A library implementing the Weechat Relay Protocol
 * weechat-relay-example - A simple example program that makes use of the weechat-relay library